eclipse-cyclonedds/cyclonedds/docs/manual/installation/core_cpp_common_build.rst

 .. note::
     Depending on the installation location, you may need administrator privileges.

-At this point, you are ready to use Cyclone DDS in your projects.
+At this point, you are ready to use var-project-short| in your projects.

 .. note:: Build types